z5267282/mve/README.md

 ## overview
 The viewer is a program that will sequentially view all files in `remaining.json`.

-If `remaining.json` doesn't exist the program terminates with exit code `ern.MISSING_REMAINING` .
+If `remaining.json` doesn't exist the program terminates with exit code `err.MISSING_REMAINING` .

 When the viewer is run files are sequentially opened for viewing in from the list inside of `remaining.json`.

 The file name is displayed as a prompt, but the program joins this file name with the folder `cfg.SOURCE` to locate the file.
-+ The program terminates with exit code `ern.NO_SOURCE_FOLDER` if this folder does not exist
++ The program terminates with exit code `err.NO_SOURCE_FOLDER` if this folder does not exist

 Upon viewing a video, the user enters one of the following commands which are then stored in `queue/` in a `treatment` - like structure.
 + If no treatment commands (as opposed to control flow commands) were entered, then then no file is created